namrithakumar/mealoptimizerui/README.md

 # mealoptimizerui
-UI for mealoptimizer application developer using Angular
+UI for mealoptimizer application
+Framework used: Angular